nationalarchives/alpha-prototype-starter/README.md

 * The latest version (0.0.4) of the [front end toolkit](https://github.com/nationalarchives/tna-frontend-toolkit) providing access to all existing [core patterns](https://cdn.nationalarchives.gov.uk/toolkit/index.html)
     * via the toolkit you have access to the Bootstrap 4 grid, along with [other utilities](https://github.com/nationalarchives/tna-frontend-toolkit/blob/develop/sass/navi.scss)
-* [WebPack](https://webpack.js.org) for asset bundling, including the Babel loader to permit transpilation from ESNext

 ## Development machine configuration